Indefinite backpack travel

-I don’t want this to be a guide, but whenever I share an update of this post without exposition all of the responses online tend to be the same dozen questions and misunderstandings.
-So, here’s the bare minimum to address those.
+This post was never meant to be a guide, but whenever it’s shared without exposition a lot of the responses online tend to be the same dozen questions and misunderstandings.
+So here’s a few words to address those:

-Because I only own a few things, I’ve taken the time to research and optimize each thing to be the best possible.
-Carrying a 4oz jacket instead of a 1lb jacket can radically improve a trip.
+Of course, I have taken the time to optimize each thing to be the best possible: I’d much rather pack a 4oz jacket over a 1lb jacket.
 However, it’s worth mentioning I don’t take part in the consumerist side of the travel/hiking communities, which focuses more on expensive brand names than practicality.
 Buy only what you need; a $100 setup is nearly as good as a $10,000 setup.
 Sometimes spending more will get better quality or versatility, but it’s never worth obsessing over.
-Anyways, the perfect travel bag doesn’t exist (relevant XKCD).
+Remember, the perfect travel bag doesn’t exist (relevant XKCD).

-Regarding the nomad lifestyle, while I prefer fast-paced nonstop travel, it’s not great for productivity, finances, and making friends, so I now stay several months per city.
-This allows me to maintain social relationships and really explore every part of the city.
-In terms of the future, while I’m sure minimalist travel will be something I still do when I’m old, living out of a bag will end whenever I settle down and build a homebase.
-Hopefully not anytime soon though.
+In terms of the nomad lifestyle, while I prefer fast-paced travel, it’s not great for productivity, finances, and friends, so I now stay in cities for longer periods.
+This allows me to maintain social relationships and explore cities deeper.
+It also allows me to do “zero-bag” trips in which I travel with just the contents of my pockets.
+Long term, I will always travel at this level, but living out of a backpack will end whenever I settle down and build a homebase.
+Likely not soon though.

 Packing